schefferac2020/schefferac2020.github.io/_pages/about.md

 ---
 I am an aspiring and computer scientist and robotisist interested in having fun solving interesting problems!
 I've just finished my undegradauate degree in Computer Science and Engineering from the [University of Michigan, Ann Arbor](https://www.engin.umich.edu/) and I'm looking forward to starting a continuing master's degree this upcoming semester in Computer Engineer with a focus in robotics.

+If interested, you can [download my resume here](../files/resume.pdf).

 What I'm Doing Now
 ======
 Preparing for my **summer internship at NASA JPL** where I'll be working on the simulation stack for the Mars Sample Return mission.